CSV & JSON Transform Pipelines

 };

-// Send initial parse command
+// Send parse command via the main worker channel

-worker.postMessage({ type: 'PARSE', file: fileHandle });
+worker.postMessage({ type: 'PARSE' });

 2.2 Chunking & Streaming Large Files